Blake-Madden/codesign-macos/README.markdown

 TEAM_ID=<YOUR TEAM-ID> make codesign-only
 ```

-For example if your certificate is: `Developer ID Application: JOHN, DOE (X4MF6H9XZ6)`.
+For example, if your certificate is: `Developer ID Application: JOHN, DOE (X4MF6H9XZ6)`.

-You will use in this way:
+You will use it this way:
 ```sh
 TEAM_ID=X4MF6H9XZ6 make codesign-only
 ```

-> Note: If you use an "Apple Development" certificate, You'll have to go to the "Keychain Access"
+> Note: If you use an "Apple Development" certificate, you'll have to go to the "Keychain Access" app
 > and look at the "Get Info" menu, then you'll get the "Organisational Unit" that you'll use.
 ![Screenshot 2023-06-02 at 12 33 18](https://github.com/tony-go/codesign-macos/assets/22824417/6d16f344-281d-4e67-a910-42a9b739ce71)